volusion/element/content/tutorials/product-landing-page.md

 ![Block published successfully](productLandingPublishDone.png)

-(Note for later about the "No image" warning: you can find details on the thumbnail.png image requirements in the [Element CLI reference](/references/element-cli#publish).)
+**Note for later about the "No image" warning:** you can find details on the thumbnail.png image requirements in "[Element CLI](/references/element-cli#publish).")

 ## Create a New Theme

 Now that you've published your block, the next thing you'll want to do is create a new theme to work with.
-You will make a page inside this theme and put your block into that page, but first you need a theme as an isolated workspace to do that.
+You will make a page inside this theme and put your block into that page, but first you need a theme as an isolated workspace.
 Themes are the parent construct to pages.

 ### 1. Open Site Designer

-In the web browser of your choice, sign in to [Volusion.com](https://www.volusion.com/login) with your approved developer account, and locate the link in the sidebar navigation for Site Designer:
+In the web browser of your choice, sign in to [Volusion.com](https://www.volusion.com/login) with your approved developer account, and click the **Site Designer** link in the sidebar navigation:

 ![Site Designer Link](siteDesignerLink.png)

-Click the link to proceed to Site Designer.

 ### 2. Create a New Theme

-Look for the "Create new theme" link in Site Designer, and click on it.
+Click the **Create new theme** link in Site Designer.

-_Note: if Site Designer directed you straight to your active theme, first click the **"Change Theme"** link near the top of the screen (next to your theme name)_
+_**Note:** If Site Designer directed you straight to your active theme, first click **Change Theme** near the top of the screen (next to your theme name)._

 ![Create New Theme Link](createNewThemeLink.png)